cse110-fa21-group13/Recipeal/README.md

 [Video](https://www.youtube.com/watch?v=IdlL57Bmyfw&t=40s)

 ## Challenges
 Debugging was one of the main challenges.
 Since everyone was working out of a different branch, when it came time to merge to main, many things would break due to the differences in everyone's code.
 Resolving these issues involved going through the code line by line to make sure the new code wouldn't interfere with the old ones.
 Another challenge was the short amount of time we had to work on the project.
-Given more time, we would've implemented more features, polished the styling, and added more testing coverages.
+Given more time, we would've implemented more features, polished the styling, and added more testing coverage.

 ## Contributing
 If you would like to further contribute to this project: